Solve Business Problems as an IT Major at SNHU

-When you enroll in the Bachelor of Science in Information Technologies program at Southern New Hampshire University (SNHU), you join a growing community within the College of Engineering, Technology and Aeronautics.
+When you enroll in the Bachelor of Science in Information Technologies program at Southern New Hampshire University (SNHU), you join a growing community within the School of Engineering, Technology and Aeronautics.
 You'll surround yourself with like-minded peers ready to innovate and collaborate.
 Because when you're able to solve today's business problems, you can create tomorrow's most effective IT systems.

 Learn to make the decisions that can change the course of business as an IT major at SNHU.
 With so many hands-on projects built into the program, you'll soon build an impressive skill set in IT systems, data-manipulation methods and computational-thinking strategies.
 As a bonus, Manchester is home to many tech companies, giving you nearby access to real-world opportunities.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in IT at SNHU include:

 - Supportive community.
 Join the SNHU campus community of students who are closely connected with faculty and staff dedicated to your success.